joel16/ElevenMPV/README.md

 - Triangle: Shuffle audio files in current directory.
 - Square: Repeat audio files in current directory.
 - Power Button: Turn off display and keep playing audio in background.
-- Touch: Touch anywhere on the progress bar to seek to that location.

 # Credits: